 - Prepare a background report and invite an OECD team for a short visit to provide a published commentary on the background report.
 This option is much more modest, and is designed to assist countries to understand their own country system better in international context.
 Abbreviated exercises leading to a short OECD country commentary will be undertaken in Belgium (Flanders), Canada, Iceland, Romania, Spain, Sweden and in Northern Ireland and Scotland in the United Kingdom.

-For further information and advice please contact the OECD team.
+For further information and advice please contact the VET team.